 Recommended Prerequisite: GEOL 341.
 This course will introduce students to various aspects of petroleum geology — the geochemistry and generation of petroleum, methods of exploration, including seismic and electric logs, migration and trapping mechanisms, and aspects of petroleum production, including reservoir characterization.
 Students also will examine the geology of some major petroleum provinces.
 2 hours …

 GEOL 490.
 Senior Capstone (3)

-Prerequisites: GEOL 303, 306, 309, 313, 314; B.A.
-Geoscience and B.S.
+Prerequisites: GEOL 303, 306, 309, 313, 314; B.S.
 Geology majors only.
-Students engage in a semester-long case study problem where a community must make a decision about how to effectively use a geologically complex site such as an eroding coastline, a contaminated industrial site, or a landfill facing landslides (topics change yearly). …
+Students engage in a semester-long case study problem where a community must make a decision about how to effectively use a geologically complex site such as an eroding coastline, a contaminated industrial site, or a landfill facing landslides (topics change yearly).
+Students work in …